 Why Monarchs?
 While monarchs are intrinsically important, conserving monarchs matters for more than just their own protection.
-We’re exploring the ways that monarch habitat and conservation helps people, other wildlife and the environment in this ‘More than Monarchs’ series!
+We’re exploring the ways that monarch habitat and conservation help people, other wildlife, and the environment in this ‘More than Monarchs’ series!
 Join us to learn more.

 The insect most commonly associated with milkweed is the monarch butterfly, but many other insects contribute to the well-being of milkweed populations.
 Some of these are bumble bees.
-The U.S. boasts nearly 50 native bumble bee species1, and these fuzzy insects pollinate hundreds of plant species, from wild prairie flowers to crops and garden vegetables.
+The U.S. boasts over 45 native bumble bee species1, and these fuzzy insects pollinate hundreds of plant species, from wild prairie flowers to crops and garden vegetables.

 Many milkweed species depend on bumble bees for a significant amount of their pollination.
 These include well-known garden species like common milkweed (Asclepias syriaca) and butterfly weed (Asclepias tuberosa).
 Because different bumble bees are abundant at different times of the year, ranging from mid-spring to mid-fall, they can provide milkweed pollination throughout the entire growing season.
 For example, the brown-belted bumble bee (Bombus griseocollis) is seen abundantly on milkweed during all of June, July, and August, and therefore, may be a particularly important pollinator for summer-blooming milkweeds.2,3 Because of their seasonal range and fluff-covered, cold-resistant bodies, bumble bees can fly both earlier in the day and earlier in the year than many other insects, so they may provide uniquely important pollination for early-spring-blooming milkweed flowers.